amcchord/flipper/README.md

-# Crawler
+# Flipper
-Code for a teensy based crawler robot
+Code for a teensy based flipper robot